What is Orton-Gillingham and who are its "grandchildren"?

 posted this on September 26, 2011 18:29

-While O-G is not tied to any box of materials or any specific score & sequence various companies have published programs derived from O-G. You might think of these as "grandchildren” programs.
-Some of these programs include: The Wilson Method, Slingerland, Sonday, The Herman Method, The Language!
+While structured literacy is not tied to any box of materials or any specific scope & sequence, various companies have published programs derived from O-G principles.
+You might think of these products as the "grandchildren” of O-G. Some of these products include: The Wilson Method, Slingerland, Sonday, The Herman Method, The Language!
 Curriculum & The Barton Sysyem.
-The Lindamood Individual Phoneme Sequencing (LiPS) program, while not strictly an O-G Approach, has a number of similarities and fits the definition of a structured language approach.
+The Lindamood Individual Phoneme Sequencing (LiPS) program, while not strictly an O-G Approach, has a number of similarities and fits the definition of a structured literacy approach.
 Each “grandchild” program has its own shtick or twist.
-For example, LiPS emphasizes articulatory feedback, Slingerland and Wilson were developed for use with (school) groups.
-Sonday was developed for use by volunteer tutors with minimal background, Language!is now focused on the needs of English Language Learners in classrooms, Barton is designed with video tutorials for parents.
+For example, LiPS emphasizes articulatory feedback, Slingerland and Wilson were developed for use by teachers in (school) group education.
+Sonday was developed for use by volunteer tutors with minimal background, Language!is now focused on the needs of English Language Learners in classrooms and Barton is designed with video tutorials for parents.

 WHERE THE RUBBER HITS THE ROAD:

 Publishers sell short, "overview" workshops, teaching the use of their product.
-While this might be a place to start, the structure of English can't be learned in an "overview".
-When clinicians or teachers struggle to implement a structured language approach it is usually because:
+While this might be a place to start, the structure of English can't be learned in an "overview" or a workshop.
+When clinicians or teachers struggle to implement a structured literacy approach it is usually because:

 THE FUTURE IS FOCUSED ON PROCESSES AS OPPOSED TO PRODUCTS

 Partly because of the growing availability of "open-source" (free) materials and partly due to how digital connectivity enables people to work together, sharing both content and data, there is a movement away from "products" and toward "processes", both in education and health care.
 (See Education Week article: Free Online Content Forces Publishers to Adjust, July 3, 2013)